bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 We can use a public testnet faucet to send testnet coins to the wallet and check that the UTXO sync and  balance fetch is working correctly.
-Before we do that lets add one more method to generate a new address we can then use this address to get testnet coins from faucet.
+Before we do that  add one more method to generate a new address we can then use this address to get testnet coins from faucet.

 Let's add a state variable for `address`, button for **Get Address** and a click handler to call `bdk-rn` and create a new address.
 Let's do the following